How to Sell Your Book: 10 Proven Methods

 The best strategy is for you to put a “share” button (or “like” button that works like to share button) on your own site.
 When visitors click on it they automatically share your site with all their friends.
-That is the way for interested in your site to grow exponentially.
+That is the way for your site to grow exponentially.
 Under the right circumstances, your site could go viral.

 Do you see the point of this strategy?
 If someone “likes” you, they see it on your Facebook page and say, “Wow, this person has 5,000 likes.”
 But that is as far as it goes.
 If they are visiting your web site and clicking on a share button, that means they are creating a post on their own page that has a link to your website.
 If that person has 500 friends, and 10% of them share it with their 500 friends, and the chain continues, that means you could drive up to 50,000 people to your site, where visitors can buy your book, in just a few hours.
 That is one method you can use to go viral,” but something you can’t achieve with mere “likes.”

-#8 – Make Comments on Forums and Other Websites
+How to Sell Your Book #8 – Make Comments on Forums and Other Websites

 There are online forums for every topic under the sun, including the topic of your book.
 You want to visit forums and contribute to them to let people know about you and your book.
 Don’t make the mistake of going to forums for writers; if you want to sell books, go to places that are topic-oriented.

 For example, if you have written a book about how to grow orchids, you want to discover where the orchid enthusiasts gather.
 The best way to do that is by doing a simple Google search.
-I typed in the words, “orchid forum” and the first 10 pages of listings were filled with an enormous number of opportunities to promote their book.
+I typed in the words, “orchid forum” and the first 10 pages of listings were filled with an enormous number of opportunities to promote your book.

 There are a number of things you want to do to properly promote your book on forums.
 The first thing to do is not promote your book!
 I know that sounds strange, but the purpose of all forums is to share information.
 If you go into heavy marketing mode on a forum, people will treat you like you have the plague and the forum owner may even ban you.

-#9 – Send News Releases
+How to Sell Your Book #9 – Send News Releases

 A news release, or a series of them, serves a dual purpose.
 First, it lets people know about your book, and secondarily the online version will provide valuable backlinks to your author website, which is good when people do an online search for you or the topic of your book.
 Backlinks are important to your SEO as I mentioned above.

 Don’t make the mistake of writing a “new book published” type of news release.
 News outlets delete them at the speed of light.
-Your news release must contain actual news or feature material, not a warmed-over advertisement.
+Your news release must contain actual news or feature material, not be a warmed-over advertisement.
 I offer a free mini-course about how to write promotional news releases, and you can get it as a bonus when you sign up for my newsletter.

 How do you create a news release that media outlets will actually want to print?
 You need to create a newsworthy “hook.”
 For example, if your book is about gardening, write a news release with a headline like this: “New Gardening Techniques Save Water.”
 Quote yourself freely as an authority since the news person who picks up your story will get the byline.
 Mention your book in passing, never try to sell it overtly.
 Always provide a link to your website and contact data.
-Many news people will not print your news release but will email or telephone you for an interview you instead.
+Many news people will not print your news release but will email or telephone you for an exclusive interview instead.

-#10 – Get on the Radio or a Podcast
+How to Sell Your Book #10 – Get on the Radio or a Podcast

 People listen to the radio and podcasts, and they buy books they hear about.
 One day I drove to a radio station about an hour away from my home to do an interview about one of my information products.
 When I got back home that afternoon.
 I saw that my website had registered over $3,000 in sales, and they were based solely on that 30-minute interview.